Princess Alexandra Victoria of Schleswig-Holstein-Sonderburg-Glücksburg: Prince August Wilhelm

 After the fall of the German monarchy in 1918, the couple divorced on 16 March 1920.

 Arnold Rümann

 Her second husband was Arnold Rümann, whom she married on 7 January 1922 at Grünholz Castle.
 In 1926, Alexandra moved for a time to New York City, where she worked as a painter.
 She and Arnold were divorced in 1933.

 Later life

 After World War II, Alexandra lived in a trailer near Wiesbaden, where she earned a living as a portrait and landscape painter.
-She died on 14 April 1957 in a hotel in Lyons, France.
+She died on 14 April 1957 in a hotel in Lyon, France.
+Her body was buried in a family mausoleum in Louisenlund, Schleswig-Holstein, Germany.